• Skip to main content

 Most Bloatware programs can be easily identified and removed by going to Apps & Features screen on your computer.

-1. Open Settings > click on Apps.
+1. Open Settings > click on the Apps Icon.

 2. On the next screen, click on Apps & Features in the left pane.
 In the right pane, click on the program that you want to remove and click on the Uninstall button